 (Editor’s note: None of this post was written by AI.
 Not a single word.)

-Alex Stegall is the Director of Analytic & Strategic Services at Oracle Marketing Consulting.
+Alex Stegall is the Director of Analytic & Strategic Services at Oracle Digital Experience Agency.
 He has worked in digital marketing and ecommerce for over 10 years, both in-house and as a consultant, specializing in bringing a data-driven analytic approach to decision-making and design.
 His background in data science and creative ecommerce development give him a unique perspective on how companies can present and think about their data in ways that engage and inform.